ualibweb/UALIB_ChemStructures/README.md

 **Internal Standardization**

-In most cases, we were able to accurately draw the chemical substances as the author originally drew them with either standard covalent or a dative bonds.
-However, in some cases, we needed to make choices on how to best represent the structures such that both humans and cheminformatics software can best interpret them based on the limitations of valence rules.
+In most cases, we were able to accurately draw the chemical substances as the author originally drew them with either standard covalent or dative bonds.
+However, in some cases, we needed to make choices on how to best represent the structures such that both humans and cheminformatics software can best interpret them based on the limitations of valence rules and file formats.
 As such, these are the internal standardization rules we applied in an effort to best represent what the author originally meant:

 1. Phosphine Ligands (e.g., triphenylphosphine) were drawn as dative bonds to a metal.
 2. Phosphorous Selenium bonds were standardized to double bonds.